landtastic/Mixblast/README.md

 ========
 http://standoffish.com

-# This is a minamal music video player.
+# This is a minimal music video player.

 It uses the Youtube, Last.fm, and Echo Nest APIs.